aoi-yuito/Solaris_Rewrite_V2/README.md

 If you liked the sound of all the above features, well, we're only just getting started.
 With plans to provide the ability to back up server configurations, include a dynamic warning system, and account for the most urgent situations with a lockdown system, there's a lot to keep your eyes open for!

 # Cloning and running
-I would greatly prefer if you invited Solaris to your server [here](https://discordapp.com/oauth2/authorize?client_id=661972684153946122&scope=bot&permissions=8) rather than run your own instance.
-With that being said, you are able to clone Solaris to your machine in order to test it or contribute.
+You are able to clone Solaris to your machine in order to test it or contribute.

 Solaris was also not designed with universal compatibility in mind.
 If you want to include sections of Solaris' code in your own program, you will likely need to make significant modifications.
 Make sure you abide by the terms of the license, which you can find in LICENSE.